Elective

 Much has been written and debated about conservation—whether of nature, buildings, culture, language, biological material, or objects.
 Conservation debates have long been tied to ideologies and narratives that mandate the need to conserve and preserve.
 Historically, these narratives have often emerged from positions of power, including colonial occupation, authoritarian regimes, elite actors, or politically motivated agendas (Neumann 2001).

 More recently, questions of what is conserved, by whom, for whom, and how have gained renewed prominence.
-As climate concerns become increasingly urgent, and as remote geographies and cultural artefacts become sites of struggle over alternative futures, conservation has emerged as a contested and politicized field.
+As climate concerns become increasingly urgent, and as remote geographies and cultural artefacts become sites of struggle over alternative futures, conservation has emerged as a contested and politicised field.
 In the present, conservation rationales often remain rooted in colonial processes of extraction and displacement, or they follow the logics of capital circulation.
-Conservation may also be mobilized through ideas of identity and belonging, forming part of nation-building practices, processes of historical erasure, or regimes of selective memorialization (Hall 2023; Oswalt 2023).
+Conservation may also be mobilised through ideas of identity and belonging, forming part of nation-building practices, processes of historical erasure, or regimes of selective memorialisation (Hall 2023; Oswalt 2023).

 Recent calls to reconsider conservation have emerged in response to colonial looting, exposing the museum as a site of “imperialist plunder” and underscoring the urgency of restitution (Hertzog and Uzebu-Imarhiagbe 2022; Jacobs 2024, 179; Rassool and Gibbon 2024).
 In the realm of nature conservation, climate and resource crises have produced a vast economy of land grabs under the guise of moral imperatives to conserve (Mbaria and Ogada 2016; Sène 2024).
 In urban and cultural contexts, self-initiated, community-led restoration and conservation movements have foregrounded conservation as an urgent practice of “everyday survivance”—understood as both survival and resistance (Laxness 2025; Nyagwalla et al. 2023).